 In practice: Using the information screening reports provide

-When choosing a credit screening service, or reading a report you’ve received, we recommend you look for the following indicators of financial fitness:
+When choosing a tenant credit check service, or reading a report you’ve received, we recommend you look for the following indicators of financial fitness:

 - Credit score.
-You may want to set a minimum score, or a threshold below-which you require larger deposit or a co-signer.
-For example, you might want to set criteriasuch as: <550 not considered, 550-650 conditional, >650 acceptable.
+You may want to set a minimum score or a threshold below — which you require a larger deposit or a co-signer.
+For example, you might want to set criteria such as: <550 not considered, 550-650 conditional, >650 acceptable.

 - Recent credit applications, which may be a sign that an applicant is having trouble with cash flow or is open to taking on more debt.

 - Number of accounts open and the amount of available credit, which suggests how much debt an applicant could quickly and easily take on.

 - Existing credit balances, and the associated required monthly payments.
 This is very important in evaluating how much of a prospect’s income is available to be paid in rent.

 - Collections or accounts closed with a balance due.